Further update: As of 1st June 2021, Malaysia is reinstating a full nationwide lockdown with only 17 essential sectors being allowed to operate.

 Malaysia announced its first confirmed cases of COVID-19 on January 25th 2020.
 As cases began increasing around February, interim Prime Minister Dr. Mahathir Mohamed announced the Economic Stimulus Package 2020 on February 27th.
 In March, a significant jump in cases was seen, which led to the Movement Control Order being imposed on March 18th.

-During the Movement Control Order (MCO), businesses and stores deemed non-essential were ordered to suspend operations.
+During 2020’s Movement Control Order (MCO) lockdown, businesses and stores deemed non-essential were ordered to suspend operations.
 To limit places where people could gather, all schools, institutes of higher learning, and houses of worship were ordered to be closed during the period.
 There is also a restriction on entry of all foreign tourists and visitors to the country.

 Spending habits also changed after the MCO was implemented.
-People began saving more amid more uncertainty over job security and income, and have instead been purchasing primarily essential goods like groceries, household supplies and even health supplements.
-Foot traffic to most physical stores reduced significantly and non-essential businesses were ordered to cease operations during the MCO.
+People began saving more amid increased uncertainty over job security and income, and have instead been purchasing primarily essential goods like groceries, household supplies and even health supplements.
+Foot traffic to most physical stores reduced significantly and non-essential businesses were ordered to cease operations during the MCO lockdown periods.

 But things aren’t all grim.
 Malaysians have been spending more time online and have shown more willingness to purchase items online now.
-Changes in behaviour such as needing to work from home or exploring new hobbies while staying at home also present new opportunities for eCommerce.
+In fact, two-thirds of them are now more comfortable with online shopping as shown in a September 2020 poll.3 Changes in behaviour such as needing to work from home or exploring new hobbies while staying at home also present new opportunities for eCommerce.

-To minimise the impact of a likely second wave of infections, the MCO has been extended to the end of April.
-But before diving into what eCommerce merchants can do to adapt to COVID’s impact on the Malaysian market, we can look deeper into COVID-19’s supply side and demand side disruptions on one of Southeast Asia’s larger economies.
+But before diving into what eCommerce merchants can do to adapt to COVID’s impact on the Malaysian market, we can look deeper into COVID-19’s supply-side and demand-side disruptions on one of Southeast Asia’s larger economies.

-The disruption in China also had an impact on eCommerce experiences in Malaysia as well, particularly in the first quarter of this year.
+The disruption in China also had an impact on eCommerce experiences in Malaysia as well, particularly in the first quarter of 2020.

-Prior to the MCO being imposed, orders that were placed in the middle of January on multiple popular eCommerce platforms in Malaysia warned their customers to expect delays3 for their orders from China.
+Prior to 2020’s lockdown being imposed, orders that were placed in the middle of January on multiple popular eCommerce platforms in Malaysia warned their customers to expect delays3 for their orders from China.
 The delays in China were likely to be attributed to delays in both outbound international shipping and domestic shipping within China.

-Along with the MCO being imposed, the month of March saw many countries imposing international travel restrictions.
-With a huge drop in demand for international flights and so many flight cancellations, many airlines responded to this reduction by suspending flights5, such as Malaysia Airlines Bhd suspending 4000 flights6 as of 18th March 2020.
+Along with the MCO being imposed, March 2020 saw many countries imposing international travel restrictions.
+With a huge drop in demand for international flights and so many flight cancellations, many airlines responded to this reduction by suspending flights12, such as Malaysia Airlines Bhd suspending 4000 flights13 as of 18th March 2020.
 They also adapted their network by adjusting low-load flights by cancelling and merging them to manage costs and their customer expectations.

 With many other airlines also taking similar measures, the supply of international flights had plummeted.
 This negatively impacted air freight as passenger flights also use their bellyhold for cargo shipments.